cudy789/AMPL/docs/index.rst

 FAQ
 ====

-Q: How many cameras can AMPL handle at once?
+Q: How many cameras can MAPLE handle at once?

-    A: There are no hard limits within AMPL.
-On a Raspberry Pi 5 8GB AMPL can process 4 cameras at 640p @ 60FPS in realtime.
+    A: There are no hard limits within MAPLE.
+On a Raspberry Pi 5 8GB MAPLE can process 4 cameras at 640p @ 60FPS in realtime.

 Q: What cameras and computer should I use?